 The French character has undoubtedly been influenced by their past, today they are a proud and patriotic people famed for enjoying the finer things in life and displaying a great generosity character in their willingness to share their country with the millions of visitors they receive each year.

-Food is very important in French culture, almost puritanical.
+Food is very important in French culture, almost a passion.
 Families eat dinner together late in the evening and their diet is usually very healthy, packed with home grown fruit and vegetables.
 You will hardly ever see anyone eating on the street; if you do chances are they're not French!

 France is one hour ahead of GMT and they use the metric weights and measures system, so kilometres and kilograms instead of miles and pounds.
 There is approximately 1.6 kilometres in a mile and 2.2 pounds in a kilogram.
 The international dialling code for France is +33.